gSchool/HTTPQuestions/README.md

 2. Get: Read; is used to read or retrieve the representation of a resource and data and no change it.

-3. Put: Update/Replace;

-4. Patch
-5. Delete
+3. Put: Update/Replace; updates capabilities, putting to a known resource URI with the request body containing the newly updated representation of the original resource.

+5. Delete: is used to delete a resource identified by the request URI.

 * What does idempotent mean?
 * Name the 5 http status code ranges.
 What are they used for in general?